 BEST SAN JUAN, PUERTO RICO BEACHES

 One thing about San Juan’s beaches (or playas) is that they are extremely varied.
 While some beaches are great for a traditional beach day, others are more appropriate for a sunset stroll and won’t do if you’re looking to swim in the ocean.
 That’s why you’ll need this comprehensive guide.
+Make sure to check out all of the best San Juan Beach Hotel options HERE as well.

 Read on for a breakdown on where to find the best snorkeling in Puerto Rico, San Juan, as well as the best spots for swimming, eating out, watersports, and more.